ackmanx/chou-ren-ka/README.md

   * roku-deploy will auto-zip current project and send to Roku with a single hotkey

 * IntelliJ
+  * Option 2 for main development if you create new File Type below
   * For better diffing when looking at what I'm going to commit
   * To occassionally fix atom-beautify poor formatting choices
   * I created a new .brs File Type in settings to enable basic syntax highlighting based on keywords

+* Atom and IntelliJ
+  * I like use to IntelliJ for everything except deploys because I don't know how
+  * So I keep Atom open just to go to, hit deploy shortcut, then go back to IntelliJ

 * Roku
   * Enable Developer Mode